Two House Chronicles

 “The letters to the seven churches are distinctly different from the New Testament epistles in that they come from Jesus Himself and, when viewed together as a group, display a stylized structure, chiastic symmetry, and universally applicable themes.
 These features suggest that the letters are concerned with more than matters of merely local interest to a few particular churches.
 The number seven also suggests comprehensiveness in terms of their scope and application.
 When compared with the subsequent series of sevens in the first half of the book, i.e., the seals and the trumpets both of which culminate with the end of the world, there exists every reason to understand the seven churches in a similar way.
 Furthermore, the fact that the letters are permeated with apocalyptic symbols and ideas gives us reason to conclude that, like the rest of Revelation, these chapters may be intended as prophetic.
 Jesus Himself seems to suggest a future, as well as a present, application for them (1:19).
 A brief comparison of the letters with church history confirms this suggestion.”26

 Any concession that the seven churches are prophetic is an acknowledgment that they represent the “new moon” observances between the spring and autumn festivals that exposes Revelation 8-9, 11 as coterminous with the final church era.
 Japp only mentions the Feast of the Trumpets twice in his dissertation which is common for Historicists of his ilk; Historicists of his ilk have a great deal to comment upon the antitypical Day of Atonement, but are remiss concerning the antitypical Feast of the Trumpets.
 In the citation from Japp, above, concerning Revelation 8-9, 11, he relates, “that the trumpets of Revelation highlight the approach of the antitypical Day of Atonement;” yet, if the trumpets of Revelation “highlight the approach to the antitypical Day of Atonement” they can hardly be rendered as also representing “the seven monthly new moon festivals which form a transition between spring and autumn feasts.”
 Japp failed to realize his assertion is a fallacy; the seventh month of Tishri cannot be equated with the seven months prior in an attempt to fold Revelation 8-9, 11 over the seven churches and seals.
 In the Hebrew cultus the seven monthly new moon rituals were unmistakably not observed at the same time or in the same manner as the Feast of the Trumpets.
-Unlike the seven monthly new moon observances, the Feast of the Trumpets enjoined 10 days of penitence before the observance of the Day of Atonement, commencing the fourth of only seven holy convocations during the year.27 Further, the seven holy convocations conveyed major phenomenon in the plan of redemption, unlike the seven monthly new moon observances between the spring and fall feasts.
+Unlike the seven monthly new moon observances, the Feast of the Trumpets enjoined 10 days of penitence before the observance of the Day of Atonement, commencing the fifth of only seven holy convocations during the year.27 Further, the seven holy convocations conveyed major phenomenon in the plan of redemption, unlike the seven monthly new moon observances between the spring and fall feasts.
 Substantive scrutiny of the Hebrew cultus establishes conclusively that the seventh month of Tishri cannot be equated with the seven months prior in an attempt to fold Revelation 8-9, 11 over the seven churches and seals; it is the seven churches that actually represent the “new moon” observances between the spring and autumn festivals.
 In the zeal to equate the aforesaid to avoid correspondence with the Revelation 7 and 14 the truth comes out that the seven letters to the churches actually represent the trumpet calls of the new moon observances, between the spring and autumn festivals.

 The zeal to fold Revelation 8-9, 11 over the seven churches and seals results in all sorts of misrepresentations such as witnessed in the work of Historicists, Ekkehardt Mueller.
 Mueller cites from Jon Paulien in his arguments for the considerable folding of the aforementioned.